-- Open Tuesday, Friday & Saturday 10am-4pm, the museum gardens are a highlight.
+- The museum gardens are a highlight.
 Volunteers maintain the walled gardens, with their ancient quince trees, varied sculptures and an old copper still from the former Gilbey gin factory nearby.

 - The lovely old brick buildings were once the stables of the local manor house, visited three times by Elizabeth 1.